rubyonracetracks/tutorial-rails-rubymn2/06-02-opening_show.md

   resources :openings, only: [:show]
   # END: opening section
 ```
 * Enter the command "sh testc.sh".
-The new controller test fails because of missing routes.
+The tests fail because of missing routes.
 (The opening objects are not yet provided.)

 #### Test Helper
 * In the file test/setup_objects.rb, add the following lines just before the end of the definition of add_user_objects: